galastrostats/ModelFittingTutorial/fitting_parameters_tutorial.md

 In Bayesian analysis, it is important to think about the questions you are trying to answer when setting up the problem.
 Starting with a well understood model grid and set of priors is key.
 In this case do you want a flat prior on the slope and y-intercept, or do you want a prior that compensates for the unequal distribution in angles?
 What range do you want to compute your data over?
 How finely should you bin the grids?

+For more information on the Bayesian approach, additional tutorials are available at [this website](http://jakevdp.github.io/blog/2014/06/14/frequentism-and-bayesianism-4-bayesian-in-python/).

 ## Part III: Zombies!

 To cement your understanding, complete this [coding activity](https://github.com/galastrostats/ModelFittingTutorial/blob/master/zombieactivity.md) in which the codes are not written for you.

-For more information on the Bayesian approach, tutorials are available at [this website](http://jakevdp.github.io/blog/2014/06/14/frequentism-and-bayesianism-4-bayesian-in-python/).